On this page

-In fact, it's now required by law in most countries, with some having stricter laws than others.
+Privacy Policies are required by law in most countries, with some having stricter laws than others.
+Chances are you will fall under the scope of at least one of these privacy laws.

-Most everyone knows that Europe has much stricter standards when it comes to privacy laws.
-Indeed, Europe's General Data Protection Regulations (GDPR) became law back in 2016 all over the European Economic Area (EEA), and has affected businesses around the world.
+For example, Europe's General Data Protection Regulation (GDPR) became law back in 2016 all over the European Economic Area (EEA), and has affected businesses around the world.

 Our Privacy Policy Generator makes it easy to create a Privacy Policy for your business.
 Just follow these steps: